webis-de/slidehub/README.md

 The application can be navigated with the most common input devices (i.e. mouse, trackpad, touchpad, keyboard).

 With a mouse, one can navigate the pages within a document by holding down <kbd>Shift</kbd> and turning the mouse wheel.
-With a double-click on a page, the PDF is opened at this page.
+With a double-click on a page, the PDF is opened (if possible targetting the correct page).

 With a keyboard, the arrow keys allow navigating the pages within documents and the documents itself.
 Holding down <kbd>Shift</kbd> while pressing an arrow key navigates three pages or documents at a time.
 Furthermore, <kbd>Home</kbd>/<kbd>End</kbd> jump to the first/last page of a document.